abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 the things people do that are skillful and wholesome.

 Living in a monastery as we do, it's easy to take for granted the fundamental goodness of others.
-Goodness can seem so ordinary to us—it's part of the culture we live in here, and the standards we keep in that regard are quite high.
+Goodness can seem so ordinary to us---it's part of the culture we live in here, and the standards we keep in that regard are quite high.
 So we may need to make a deliberate effort to keep recognizing this "ordinary" goodness and to engender a sense of gratitude for its presence.
 We make the effort to do this, because this gratitude nourishes our ability to live skillfully, and it helps establish wholesome states of mind.
 With our meditation, it's much easier to become peaceful when this quality of gratitude is present in the mind as opposed to when we experience negativity, which turns the mind toward all the flaws we perceive in everyone.
-So pay attention to gratitude—kataññū—learn to appreciate the goodness of others, which will have the most beneficial results for our practice and wellbeing.
+So pay attention to gratitude---kataññū---learn to appreciate the goodness of others, which will have the most beneficial results for our practice and wellbeing.

 # The Dhamma of the Buddhas is Everywhere